 So, in my opinion, keeping all Fern and Fleur in mind, the hotel is certainly a good one to have around.
 On a scale of 1 to 5, I’d give a 3.5-star rating to the food.
 A meal for two would set you back by a new 2,000-Rupee note, if you opt for starters, mains and desserts.

-Go ahead, flirt with Fleur this weekend and let me know what you think!
+Go ahead, flirt with Fleur this weekend and let me know what you think of The Fern Goregaon!
 More reviews on the FB group page are always welcome!

 While a night’s stay (including complimentary breakfast) was by kind invitation by the hotel, GHP paid for its own dinner for two at Fleur.